 Genevieve Sweeney makes slippers in the UK from British lambswool lined with sheepskin that would have gone to waste.
 The slippers have rubber soles and can be monogrammed. €95

-Bohemia slippers make traditional Morocan slippers from leather or vintage fabric.
-They’re handcrafted from vegetable-tanned, locally sourced leather or vintage Morrocan fabric by crafts people in Morocco.
+Bohemia make traditional Moroccan slippers from leather or vintage fabric called Babouche and Boujad slippers.
+They’re handcrafted from vegetable-tanned, locally sourced leather or vintage Moroccan fabric by crafts people in Morocco.
 You buy both styles directly from the company’s website or just the leather ones from the Natural Slipper shop and Baobabave. €30 – €60

 Ego’s in Copenhagan (see top photo) make 100% wool, fairtrade slippers with a suede sole, in Nepal.
 They only ship within Denmark but you can buy their slipper from etailers the Natural Slipper Shop in the UK, White Lotus Living and Nature Shop. €40 – €50